- Excessive heat, power quality anomalies, humidity and contamination can all cause motor failure.

 - Payback calculations are critical to replacement economics, but there may be factors specific to your facility.

-Motors are critical to the operation of commercial and industrial facilities and a significant part of the electric load.
-Once placed in service, motors can operate for years with minimal attention.
-At the point of failure, high horsepower motors are likely to be repaired, with many repaired three times or more during their service life.
-Given the investment that facilities have in motors, it makes sense to have a good understanding of the telltale signs of failure, as well as the economic implications behind the decision to repair a motor or upgrade to a newer model.
+Motors are the workhorses of commercial and industrial facilities.
+Nearly always critical to operations and a significant part of electric load, once in service motors can operate for years with minimal attention.
+At the point of failure, high horsepower motors are likely to be repaired; many facing repairs three times or more during their service life.
+Given the investment that facilities have in motorized equipment, it makes sense to have a good understanding of the telltale signs of failure, as well as the economic implications of repairing verses upgrading to a newer model.

 Factors causing motor failure